Acccent/cosmogram/src/_posts/how-many-designers-does-it-take-to-create-a-card-game.md

 #### Aesthetics

 Thematically, the card pays homage to the French tradition of divination, [as seen here](https://www.wopc.co.uk/france/livre-du-destin).
-I knew I wanted to incorporate divination in the card, while also remaining true to my own roots – not because I am particularly fond of my french heritage, because it would feel wrong to use an aesthetic derived from a culture that isn't mine without substantial research and sensitivity.
+I knew I wanted to incorporate divination in the card, while also remaining true to my own culture – not because I am particularly fond of my french heritage, because it would feel wrong to use an aesthetic derived from a one that isn't mine without substantial research and sensitivity.
 French cards happen to have a long history that isn't often explored in modern cartomancy – [the origins of tarot as an occult instrument are French](https://en.wikipedia.org/wiki/Tarot_card_reading)... this was a perfect opportunity.
-So I chose Le Petit Cartomancien deck as a basis and bought a copy (see picture); its Queen of Spades has a widow as the associated illustration, which echoed nicely the Black Lady game, and therefore was a perfect starting point.
+So I chose *Le Petit Cartomancien* deck as a basis and bought a copy (see picture); its Queen of Spades has a widow as the associated illustration, which echoed nicely the Black Lady game, and therefore was a perfect starting point.

 <img src="/assets/img/petit-cartomancien.png" title="Le Petit Cartomancien" alt="Cards from Le Petit Cartomancien deck laid out on a table">

 I chose to replace the central illustration with one from [J. J. Grandville](https://en.wikipedia.org/wiki/Jean_Ignace_Isidore_Gérard_Grandville), a renowned French illustrator and caricaturist from the early 19th century whose style is emblematic of that era.
-Many French cards used for divination, including the ones from Le Petit Cartomacien, use a style reminiscent of his.
-The actual illustration is from [Les Amours d'un Pantin et d'une Étoile](https://gallica.bnf.fr/ark:/12148/bpt6k101975j/f128.item.texteImage), a chapter from Grandville's Un Autre Monde.
+Many French cards used for divination, including the ones from *Le Petit Cartomacien*, use a style reminiscent of his.
+The actual illustration is from *[Les Amours d'un Pantin et d'une Étoile](https://gallica.bnf.fr/ark:/12148/bpt6k101975j/f128.item.texteImage)*, a chapter from Grandville's *Un Autre Monde*.

-The title can be interpreted as a description of a widow, the archetype traditionally associated with the Queen of Spades in French fortune-telling cards, or as a nod to Pallas Athena, the goddess of Wisdom and the Queen of Spades herself in the "portrait officiel" style of playing cards.
-Of course, it's also simply a reference to the actual scene depicted on the card: a woman dreaming of becoming a queen.
+The title brings everything together: it can be interpreted as a description of the widow from *Le Petit Cartomancien*, or as a nod to Pallas Athena (the Greek goddess of wisdom and the Queen of Spades herself in the "[portrait officiel](https://en.wikipedia.org/wiki/French-suited_playing_cards#Paris_pattern)" style of playing cards, as used in the top-left corner frame).
+Of course, it's also simply a reference to the actual scene depicted on the card: a woman dreaming of becoming a queen -- in this way, I wanted to play with the structure of the card to suggest a small narrative.

+#### The final line...

+It was important to provide a win condition to mechanically match the concept of shooting the moon, but I really wanted to tie it to the divination element.
+I think the last line of the card rules does combines these two aspects -- the player has essentially 'won', but they get the opportunity to add a little occult flavour to their victory.

+I iterated a bit over the phrasing to find the final version of the rule.
+Starting it with "The game end; then..." serves as a way to both alleviate the 'mechanical load' (ie. the player knows that everything that follows is probably mostly fluff), and to add a little gravitas to the proceeding.

-The last line of the card rules combines these two aspects in a subversion of conventional victory conditions: the player is given agency to interpret how a fortune reading might be performed, and then can decide who the winner is, if there even is one.
+It's also a subversion of conventional victory conditions: the player is given agency to interpret what a "fortune reading" might mean in the context of the game and how it might be performed.
+And in doing so, they can decide who the winner(s) is or are, or if there even is one.
+In a sense, just like I was invited to design this card, it is now their turn to invent a small playful ritual; and this communal design experiment now includes every player-slash-fortune-teller.